Developing Effective Online Learning Spaces: Online Seminars

 You’ve taught an online or hybrid course in the past and have experience creating activities and interacting with students in those environments.
 Now what?
 If you’re interested in building your online teaching skills with a supportive group of colleagues, this seminar is for you.

-You’ll engage this four-module seminar via Canvas to gain a sense of the student experience.
-In addition to exploring the topics mentioned above, you’ll have an opportunity to develop and present a new or revised teaching strategy that you plan to pilot in a future version of your course.
+In addition to exploring the topics mentioned above, you’ll have an opportunity to develop and present a new or revised teaching strategy that you’d like to pilot in a future version of your course.